fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 200 SMS messages are allowed per domestic and domestic plus international Calling Plan.
 Similar to Calling Plan minutes, SMS message entitlements are pooled for all SMS-enabled-users in the tenant.

-SMS messages with Pay-As-You-Go Calling Plans are incrementatally billed per message.
+SMS messages with Pay-As-You-Go Calling Plans are incrementally billed per message.

-Furhter prerequisites and next steps can be found in the following article: [Setting up SMS in TAC](sms-setup-brand-and-campaign.md)
+Further prerequisites and next steps can be found in the following article: [Setting up SMS in TAC](sms-setup-brand-and-campaign.md)

 ## Related topics